 The integrity subsystem provides several components, the security benefits of which are already enforced by CLIP OS (e.g., read-only mounts for all parts of the system containing executable programs).

 kernel.perf_event_paranoidsysctl below. [linux-hardened]

-stack depth overflows caused by
+It used to also block kernel stack depth overflows caused by

 GCC version 7.3.0 or higher is required to fully benefit from retpolines